-Early Reports from ECTRIMS Suggest Vitamin D Supplements Do Not Reduce Ongoing MS Disease Activity
+UPDATE: Reports Suggest Vitamin D Supplements Do Not Reduce Ongoing MS Disease Activity

--- However, these studies do not answer whether vitamin D can prevent MS
+-- These studies do not answer whether vitamin D can prevent MS

 At the 2022 ECTRIMS